 Does teacher talking time matter?

-If you’ve been in the profession long enough, chances are that you’ve either been told that your teacher talking time (TTT) was way too high or that you’ve told another teacher (perhaps during peer observation) that his or her teacher talking time was too high.
+If you’ve been in the profession long enough, chances are that you’ve been told, perhaps more than once, that your teacher talking time (TTT) was too high.

-From a “communicative”, “learner-centered” standpoint, it’s probably the learners who should be doing most of the talking, not the teacher.
-In other words, if we accept that student-to-student interaction is beneficial for learning — a reasonable assumption — it follows that teacher talk should be kept to a minimum, right?
+From a “communicative”, “learner-centered” perspective, it’s probably the learners who should be doing most of the talking, not the teacher.
+In other words, if we accept that student-to-student interaction is beneficial for learning, it’s reasonable to assume that teacher talk should be kept to a minimum, right?

 Well, right and wrong.
 There’s more to teacher talking time than meets the eye.

-If we agree that the teacher’s English is a bona fide source of input (= raw material for acquisition), and that some learners will actually pick up a lot of English while listening to their teacher, then we can’t be dogmatic about teacher talking time.
+Students’ interlanguage will develop through both interaction (output) and reading/listening (input).
+And if we agree that the teacher’s English is a bona fide source of input (= raw material for acquisition), and that some learners will actually pick up a lot of English while listening to their teacher, we shouldn’t be dogmatic about teacher talking time.

-In other words, telling someone that his or her teacher talking time is “too high” doesn’t always tell the whole story, nor does it produce any significant change in the teacher’s verbal behavior in class.
-And I am saying this drawing on nearly fifteen years of classroom observation.
+In other words, telling someone that their teacher talking time is “too high” doesn’t always tell the whole story, nor does it produce any significant change in the teacher’s verbal behavior in class.
+And I am saying this drawing on decades of classroom observation.

 1. Wait time

-This is the period of silence between the time a question is asked and the student’s reply or response.
-Students need to time to think, pull their thoughts together and search for the right grammar and lexis to convey their meanings.
+This is the period of silence between the time a question is asked and the student’s response.
+Students need to time to think, pull their thoughts together, and search for the right grammar and lexis to convey their meanings.
 So, to a large extent, silence is, indeed, golden.
-The problem is that silence can be a little scary, especially when we realize that the overall pace of the lesson is starting to plunge.
+The problem is that silence can be a little scary, especially when we realize that the pace of the lesson is slowing down.
 Fair enough.
-But automatically throwing another question at the students just because they didn’t answer the first one immediately will increase your teacher talking time without necessarily enhancing learning.
+But automatically asking another question just because a student didn’t answer the first one immediately will increase your teacher talking time without necessarily enhancing learning.

 2. Echoing